aws/sagemaker-inference-toolkit/README.rst

             """
             return encoder.encode(prediction, accept)

-- A handler service that is executed by the model server:
+2. Implement a handler service that is executed by the model server.
+   (`Here is an example <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/multi_model_bring_your_own/container/model_handler.py>`__ of a handler service.)
+   For more information on how to define your ``HANDLER_SERVICE`` file, see `the MMS Custom Service documentation <https://github.com/awslabs/mxnet-model-server/blob/master/docs/custom_service.md>`__.

 .. code:: python